Year-Round Fellowships: Amitei Ramah

 The Ramah Camping Movement has developed several year-round fellowships and leadership teams who work together to engage past, present, and future Ramahniks across North America and across the globe.

-Amitei Ramah is our name for the group of over 70 individuals who spend the year as part-time fellows and coordinators, planning Ramah experiences, programs, and events across North America.
+Amitei Ramah is our name for the group of more than 70 individuals who spend the year as part-time fellows and coordinators, planning Ramah experiences, programs, and events across North America.

 Our fellowship cohorts include: